alphagov/paas-steampipe-dashboard/README.md

 This dashboard uses [steampipe.io](https://steampipe.io) to build a set of dashboards over [GOV.UK PaaS](https://cloud.service.gov.uk).

-It uses the [CF CLI](https://github.com/cloudfoundry/cli) to access the API and list resources, the data is saved locally as csv files and accessed from a local steampipe dashboard running at http://localhost:9194
+It uses the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli) to access the Cloud Foundry API and list resources, the data is saved locally as csv files and accessed from a local steampipe dashboard running at http://localhost:9194

-it uses a number of plugins configured in [dashboards/mod.sp](dashboards/mod.sp)
+It uses the plugins configured in [dashboards/mod.sp](dashboards/mod.sp)

-The dashboards pull data from the underlying csv files using SQL and render the results as a dashboard.
+The [dashboards](/dashboards) pull data from the underlying csv files using SQL and render the results as a dashboard.

 # How it works